tmont/tail-stack-events/README.md

 a stack that is being updated/deleted/created, so this eases that pain.
 Or something.

-This script has no dependencies, except `aws-sdk` as a peer dependency.
+This script has no dependencies, except `@aws-sdk/client-cloudformation` as a peer dependency.

+Use 1.x versions for legacy `aws-sdk` support.

 ## Sample Output
 ![sample output](./docs/sample-output.png)